- 18th February 2020

 Imagine the perfect scenario where you could reduce your chances of being hacked down to just one or two percent.
-That’d be the case if your architecture, engineering or construction (AEC) firm used every possible layer of email security.
+That’d be the case if your financial services firm used every possible layer of email security.

 But how would you stay in business if you were putting all of your effort into online security every day?

-Thankfully, there are some common layers of online security AEC firms can adopt.
+Thankfully, there are some common layers of online security financial services firms can adopt.
 The key lies in putting them together in a way that best suits your operation.

 1. Multi-factor authentication

 You may already be using this in your personal life.
 If you attempt to log into your bank account but it insists on sending you a verification code via SMS to confirm your identity, that’s a form of multi-factor authentication in action.
 (In this case, of the two-factor variety.)